 Bar cookies are an easy alternative to individual cookies.
 Even though there are two separate baking times in this recipe, it’s still easier than shaping out and baking up numerous cookies.
 Here are a few pointers for making these yummy chocolate chip caramel butter bars.

-- Line your baking pan with non-stick foil or regular foil sprayed with a non-stick cooking spray like Pam.
+- PRO-Tip: Line your baking pan with non-stick foil or regular foil sprayed with a non-stick cooking spray like Pam.
 If you do not, the caramel can ooze from the bars and stick to the sides of the pan making it nearly impossible to remove the cookie bars.

 - Check out my post on How to Cut Perfect Cookie Bars for more tips.